kumeS/rMiW/README.md

-# rMiW - R package for image analysis workflow for microscopy image using deep learning
+# rMiW - R package for Microscopy image analysis Workflow using machine learning

 A rMiW package in R is going to provide features including image processing, dimensionality reduction analysis and segmentation tools for bio-images.